J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 # The first law, internal energy, and heat
 - The _molecular origin_ of internal energy will be ignored in a phenomenological study
+	- In an _ideal gas_, it would be the _kinetic energy_ of the molecules
+	- For many systems, it also depends on _external fields_ (gravitational, magnetic, etc.)

 ## Work, heat, and the first law
 - From experiments (mostly performed by Joule), it was found that _performing work on a system changes its stored energy_